mildsunrise/cffi-mkstub/README.md

 ## Status

 Despite the above, the aim is still to eventually expose all *functionality* of cffi (even if through a restricted set of API usages).
-Even though this project is in the proof of concept stage (and I'm depressed so manage your expectations about my ability to improve and maintain it) it's already functional enough to cover most of the functionality, and I'm using it on my projects.
+Even though this project is in the proof of concept stage (and I'm depressed so manage your expectations about my ability to improve and maintain it) it's already mature enough to cover most of the functionality, and I'm using it on my projects.
 Some notable limitations:

  - Pylance (or maybe Pyright itself, or the VSCode extension) seems to be very bad at handling methods with lots of overloads.
 In particular it freezes when the cursor is inside of a call like `ffi.new()` and it attempts to display the parameters, to the point where I have to restart the language server.
 Short of cffi adding new per-ctype APIs (which would greatly reduce the number of overloads in a single function) there isn't much we can do to work around it.